-Therefore you can use ER to compare pieces of content which have different amounts of impressions.
+This shows why it isn’t fair to judge ads simply by engagements.
+Therefore you can use ER to compare pieces of content that have different amounts of impressions.

 Engagement Rate Formula

 As this metric can be used for either ads or content, the type of impressions used in the equation below just means the view.